Steppenwolf (novel): Adaptations

+The novel was the basis for the chamber opera Der Steppenwolf composed by Bent Lorentzen to a German libretto by Michael Leinert.
+It was composed in 1999 and first performed in Aarhus, Denmark, on 4 February 2016.

 References in popular culture

 Hesse's 1928 short story "Harry, the Steppenwolf" forms a companion piece to the novel.
 It is about a wolf named Harry who is kept in a zoo and entertains crowds by destroying images of German cultural icons such as Goethe and Mozart.

 A paragraph in Hesse's 1943 novel The Glass Bead Game says that "magic theater" is another name of the glass bead game itself.

 The name Steppenwolf has become notable in popular culture for various organizations and establishments.